nearai/near-mcp/TOOLS.md

     }
   },
   {
-    "name": "contract_auto_detect_function_args",
+    "name": "contract_get_function_args",
-    "description": "\nAutomatically detect the arguments of a function call by calling nearblocks.io API.\nThis function API checks recent execution results of the contract's method being queried\nto determine the likely arguments of the function call.\nWarning: This tool is experimental and is not garunteed to get the correct arguments.", "args": {
+    "description": "\nGet the arguments of a function call by parsing the contract's ABI or by using the nearblocks.io API (as a fallback).\nThis function API checks recent execution results of the contract's method being queried\nto determine the likely arguments of the function call.\nWarning: This tool is experimental and is not garunteed to get the correct arguments.", "args": {
       "contractId": {
         "type": "string"